top of page

 2. Administer pre-test and post-test assessments, analyse writing samples, and measure student satisfaction with the platform.

-3. Use evaluation data to make evidence-based decisions about the future use and refinement of WeCWI in course or classroom instruction.
+3. Use evaluation data to make evidence-based decisions about using and refining WeCWI in future courses or classroom instruction.

 By integrating WeCWI into the ADDIE model in e-learning research, researchers can systematically design, develop, implement, and evaluate web-based instruction (WBI) that is effective, engaging, and aligned with learning objectives.
 This structured approach ensures that WeCWI meets the needs of learners and stakeholders while contributing to the advancement of WBI in online education contexts.